-- All involved in teaching EAL learners liaise regularly (by using departmental meeting time). - Teachers communicate all EAL learners' progress to the Key Stage Manager at end of each-term. - Teachers meet with parents of all EAL learners to update them on progress at least once each term (and pass a record from this meeting to the Key Stage Manager). - Parents and staff are aware of the school's policy on pupils with EAL. - Relevant information on pupils with EAL is passed on to all staff. - Training in planning, teaching and assessing EAL learners is accessed. - Challenging targets for pupils learning EAL are set and met. - Are knowledgeable about pupils' abilities and needs in English and other subjects.

-• Use this knowledge effectively in curriculum planning, classroom teaching, use of resources and use of resources and pupil grouping.
+- All involved in teaching EAL learners liaise regularly (by using departmental meeting time). - Teachers highlight any lack of progress through the appropriate channels and liaise with the EAL Coordinator. - Parents and staff are aware of the school's policy on pupils with EAL. - Relevant information on pupils with EAL is passed on to all staff. - Training in planning, teaching and assessing EAL learners is accessed. - Challenging targets for pupils learning EAL are set and met. - Are knowledgeable about pupils' abilities and needs in English and other subjects. - Use this knowledge effectively in curriculum planning, classroom teaching, use of resources and use of resources and pupil grouping.